SirHolmstrom/Unity-Texture-Atlas-Creator/README.md

 ![image](https://github.com/SirHolmstrom/Unity-Texture-Atlas-Creator/assets/71155336/d414bb6f-78fb-4130-b7dc-a65981dc9227)

+*I might make a more complex version with more structure, but I want this to be all in one file.*
 *Expect some bugs when it's coming to edge cases and I'm open to adding more features upon request.*

 ## Features